ChristopherDrum/pez/README.md

 ## [Infocom's ZIP](https://github.com/erkyrath/infocom-zcode-terps/blob/master/unix/phg_zip.c)
 This is it, the big one, the OG written by the company that invented the z-machine itself.
 Until a couple of years ago we never had the source code to Infocom's own z-machine interpreters.
 [Now we have them all.](https://github.com/erkyrath/infocom-zcode-terps)

-Most of the interpreters are written in assembly, targetting each platform's hardware directly.
-They had to really squeeze as much as they could out of those older machines, especially since Infocom was asking each machine to do natural language processing in a virutal machine in realtime with as little as 16K.
+Most of the interpreters are written in assembly, targeting each platform's hardware directly.
+They had to really squeeze as much as they could out of those older machines, especially since Infocom was asking each machine to do natural language processing in a virtual machine in realtime with as little as 16K.

 Their first work was on the PDP-10 in FORTRAN, but to bring Zork to a wider audience they realized they would need to abstract things more to support the burgeoning home computer market.
 One operating system they did choose to target was Unix which they wrote in plain-ole C. Lucky for us!